kenspirit/ai-dep-graph-builder/README.md

 - Sample project providing restful API for graph component manipulation and visualization UI
   - Under directory `sample-project`.

-- Sample VSCode extension that calls RESTful API provided by Sample Project.
+- VSCode extension that can analyzes project and integrates with MCP server.
-  - Under directory `ai-buddy`.
+  - Under directory `vsc-extension`.

 - MCP Server which retrieves Code Dependency from configured GraphDB based on provided code component.
   - `mcp-server.js`.